qooxdoo/qooxdoo/docs/desktop/widget/splitpane.md

 - Orientation
   - vertical
   - horizontal
-- Autosizing with static or flex values
+- Auto-sizing with static or flex values

 ## Description

 The most important class (and the class you will use mainly) inside the `qx.ui.splitpane` package is the `Pane`.
 One can add two widgets (of any type) to it.
-Besides these two widgets a `Pane` also contains a `Splitter` between them.
+Besides, these two widgets a `Pane` also contains a `Splitter` between them.
 By tapping on it (and holding down the pointer), a `Slider` will appear and follow the pointer to indicate where the `Splitter`'s will be placed when the pointer is released.
 Once the pointer is released the available space inside